Regulatory

 - MOPS (Mean of Platts Singapore) is the Asian benchmark.
 Standard business registration sufficient.

-- Does OilFlow screen listings against Singapore regulations?
+- Does OilFlow screen counterparties against Singapore regulations?